brurucy/skip_hypergraph/README.md

 How many tree-like data structures are out there? ~~more than 8000?(cringy reference I know)~~ I have no idea how many, but, certainly ~~more than we need~~ lots, and, most importantly, you want to try something different, don't you?

-This is the right tool for you, if you **really** want to use Skip Lists~~, as long as you don't care about getting the next element in constant time, but let's keep that as a secret~~
+This is the right tool for you, if you **really** want to use Skip Lists ~~as long as you don't care about getting the next element in constant time, but let's keep that as a secret~~

 So, you might think 🤔, why not just use...Skip Lists?